I-MH/cv/README.md

 ## 👨‍🔬 Research Interest

-My primary research interests lie in  (nonstationary) functional time series, and (nonstationary) spatio-temporal  datasets.
+My primary research interests lie in:
+- (nonstationary) functional time series, and
+- (nonstationary) spatio-temporal  datasets.

 I have developed novel methodologies for large-scale and complex data by assuming that data are continuous functions.
 This approach allows analyzing data from different sources as well.
-Some examples of my research are related to the robust estimator on functional autoregressive model, modelling nonstationary functional time series, and modelling nonstationary spatio-temporal datasets.
-I am currently developing novel methodologies for healthcare technologies using the functional data approach.
+Some examples of my research are related to the robust estimator on functional autoregressive model, modelling nonstationary functional time series, and modelling nonstationary spatio-temporal datasets.  <br>

+I am currently developing novel methodologies for healthcare technologies for 2050 @ [QUEST](https://healthcare-quest.com).
+This is a EPSRC funded project. <br><br>

 I am also interested in environmental data science.

 ## Employment